malaka03/superscrambler/README.md

 This resource will automatically scramble all your event names so that your server is more secure from injectors and other cheaters alike.
 It currently only supports Lua->Lua events.
 Any cross-runtime events will not work properly and have to be added to the whitelist in `main.lua`!

+## What does it do?
+It simply hashes the event name using a very simple hash:

+Before: `playerJoining`
+After: `uranus-magazine-don`

 ## How to set up
 1. Clone this repository into your `server-data/resources` folder.
 2. Add `ensure superscrambler` above all other `ensure` or `start` commands in your `server.cfg` - **VERY IMPORTANT**.